 Engage in your hobbies.
 One positive of unlimited free time at home is the opportunity to catch up on things you enjoy.
 This could include reading books, streaming TV shows and movies or playing video games.
 For the artistically inclined, using a creative outlet to process your experience can help pass the time and provide a sense of accomplishment.
 Try some creative writing or writing in a journal to express yourself or record your thoughts during a powerful time in your life.
 Consider other artistic pursuits like painting, drawing, knitting, learning to play an instrument or writing a song.

 Go outside and exercise, within reason.
-Medical experts have shared that it is still okay to spend time outside—so long as you’re still practicing social distancing and washing your hands upon arriving home.
+Medical experts have shared that it is still okay to spend time outside—so long as you are wearing a mask, practice social distancing and wash your hands with soap and water upon arriving home.
 Going for a jog, a bicycle ride, a hike or a walk alone or with a pet are all great ways to stay active.

 Bodily health has mental benefits.
 If you do not feel able to go outside, physical activity is possible even in small spaces through slower-paced or low-impact activities like stretching and walking.